FarronF/limerick-council-meetings/meetings/2014/07/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Rathkeale Area Committee Meeting - 1st May 2014.md

 who had been born in Rathkeale and added that they were in the

+process of organising a Christopher Lynch musical weekend in
+---
-process of organising a Christopher Lynch musical weekend in--- October/November 2014 and would like to apply to the Council for
+October/November 2014 and would like to apply to the Council for

 permission to name the bridge on Church Street “The Christopher